-Provider Reference Guide | Section 2: Eligibility and Benefits
+Mississippi Provider Reference Guide | Section 2: Eligibility and benefits

-2.1 Eligibility and Benefit Verification
+2.1 Eligibility and benefit verification

-We strongly recommends verification of member eligibility and benefits prior to rendering services.
+We strongly recommend verification of member eligibility and benefits before rendering services.
 Please do not assume the member is eligible if they present a current ID card.
 Eligibility and benefits should be verified on the date services are rendered.

-Confirmation Numbers
+Confirmation numbers

-A confirmation number is an 11-digit identification number generated when you or your office verifies member eligibility for requested benefits and services through us.
-Verification is obtained by speaking with a Call Center Representative, or by accessing the IVR or providers.eyesynergy.com.
+A confirmation number is an 11-digit identification number received when your office verifies member benefits and eligibility.
+Verification is obtained by:

+- Speaking with a Call Center representative

+- Accessing the IVR

+- Utilizing providers.eyesynergy.com

 Confirmation numbers affirm member eligibility for requested benefits and services.
-However, confirmation numbers are not required for all services.
-You are strongly encouraged to verify benefits and eligibility on the date services will be rendered.
+Confirmation numbers are not required for all services.
+You are strongly encouraged to verify benefits and eligibility before rendering services.